severygb/portfolio-severyn-gabe/reports/D3-report.md

   - One categorical variable with at least 5 levels
   - Time is excluded as a variable

+A scatterplot is appropriate for this data because the main interest is showing the correlation between two continuous quantitative varibles (Doumont, [2009](#ref-Doumont:2009)).
+Body style and country of origin are ancillary variables, included for context and to further the story, but they play second fiddle to the scatterplot correlation.

 Both factors are ordered by economy, which easily shows which style and brand are the most efficient.
 Who said “order by the data”?